sergiooramas/tartarus/README.md

 In this documentation 3 experiments are described.

-* Test experiments to understand the executation pipeline
+* Test experiments to understand the executation pipeline (SUPER dataset)
 * Recommendation experiments from the [DLRS-RecSys 2017 paper](http://mtg.upf.edu/node/3804)
 * Multi-label classification experiments from the [ISMIR 2017 paper](http://mtg.upf.edu/node/3803)

 Requirements:
-This library works with keras 1.1.0.
+This library works with Keras deep learning framework and Theano backend.
 To work with audio you will need also the librosa audio library.
+There is a requirements.txt file with all library requirements to run it.

+Once Keras is installed, you have to set up Theano backend and ordering in the .keras/keras.json config file in your home directory:

+"image_data_format": "channels_first"
+"backend": "theano"

+If you want to use Tensorflow you have to change ordering in convolutions in src/models.py.

 To use this library you need to create a folder structure as follows: